-Portuguese listed companies with securities admitted to negotiation in Euronext Lisbon, Portugal's most important stock exchange, are in general governed by the Companies Code, the Securities Code, by mandatory regulations and instructions issued by the Portuguese Securities Commission ('the CMVM') and, in particular, by their articles of association.
-Furthermore, listed companies that are also classified as credit institutions or financial companies are subject to the provisions of the Legal Framework of Credit Institutions and Financial Companies.
+Portuguese listed companies with securities admitted to negotiation on the Euronext Lisbon stock exchange are, in general, governed by the Companies Code, the Securities Code, by mandatory regulations and instructions issued by the Securities Commission ('the CMVM') and, in particular, by their articles of association.
+Further, listed companies that are also classified as credit institutions or financial companies are subject to the provisions of the Legal Framework of Credit Institutions and Financial Companies.

-In general terms, the Companies Code lays down the companies' core legal regime, setting forth aspects that apply to all types of corporate entities - from their incorporation to governance structures and the functioning of corporate bodies, as well as, inter alia, merger, de-merger and winding-up processes.
+The Companies Code lays down the companies' core legal regime, setting out aspects that apply to all types of corporate entities, from their incorporation to governance structures and the functioning of corporate bodies, as well as, inter alia, merger, demerger and winding-up processes.